Use the Lexology Navigator tool to compare the answers in the article with those from 20+ other jurisdictions.

 The notification will not be published or otherwise disclosed to the public during the process.
 However, it is mandatory to provide a non-confidential version of the filing form.
 It is not common practice for the FCA to send this version to other market participants, but this has been done in some specific cases.

 Further, final decisions of the Cartel Court or the Cartel Court of Appeals are published.
+The new legislation now also determines the publication of decisions rejecting or dismissing (not only granting) an application.
 Only with Cartel Court decisions can the parties request the deletion of business secrets from the published version.
+Moreover, the FCA is obliged to publish the operative part of decisions by which a merger is cleared under conditions and restrictions.
+The FCA is empowered to inform the public about proceedings of public importance.

 Are there any penalties for failing to notify a merger?